petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-developer-setup/course-prerequisites.md

 java -version
 ```

-If it is ready, the JDK version should appear.
+The JDK version appears.
 For example,

 ```log
 openjdk version "11.0.19" 2023-04-18 LTS
 OpenJDK Runtime Environment Zulu11.64+19-CA (build 11.0.19+7-LTS)
 OpenJDK 64-Bit Server VM Zulu11.64+19-CA (build 11.0.19+7-LTS, mixed mode)
 ```

+If it does not, you may need to perform additional troubleshooting steps that are beyond the scope of this course.
+Please see the relevant Java JDK installation documentation for your system.

 ## JMeter